What does the requirement for financial support entail?

 - are a child under the age of 18, and your parents are the ones who are applying for residence permits on the grounds that they have custody of or access rights to you.

 - have been granted a residence permit or a permanent residence permit in Norway as a refugee (asylum or other protection grounds, including protection against refoulement).
 If your family member is your spouse, you must have entered into the marriage before you came to Norway.
 As a rule, your family member must apply for a residence permit within a year of you being granted your residence permit here.
+The application is not formally submitted until the family member has been at the embassy and handed in passport and other necessary documentation.
+The waiting time to get an appointment at the embassy may be up to several months, therefore you should apply as soon as possible.

 - you have been granted a residence permit because of your status as a witness or because you are a victim of human trafficking, and your child, who is under the age of 18, is the one applying for a residence permit with you.
 As a rule, the child must apply for a residence permit within a year of you being granted your residence permit here.